 5. All Those Roads to Nowhere

-There’s no shortage of roadtrip opportunities in the United State’s largest state.
-It’s true, if you sliced Alaska in half Texas would become the third largest state.
+There’s no shortage of road trip opportunities in the United State’s largest state.
+And it is true if you sliced Alaska in half Texas would become the third-largest state.
 It’s that big.
-Although the road network in Alaska only covers a tiny fraction of the land, there’s countless nooks to explore from the roadways.
+Although the road network in Alaska only covers a tiny fraction of the land, there are countless nooks to explore from the roadways.